ibm-cloud-docs/bare-metal/bare-metal-server-options.md

 | Response | Automated response to your monitored metrics notifications. |
 | Public secondary IP addresses | You can request extra IP addresses for your server, which is recommended if you announce services externally.
 For more information about secondary IP addresses, see [Secondary subnets](/docs/subnets?topic=subnets-about-subnets-and-ips#static-subnets).
 If you need extra IP addresses later, you can always order extra secondary subnets.
 For more information, see [Ordering secondary subnets and global IP addresses](/docs/subnets?topic=subnets-order-subnets).|
 | IPv6 IP addresses | An IPv6 is the most recent numeric label that is used to identify and locate a network interface of a computer or a network node that participates in a computer network by using the IPv6 protocol.
 A single IPv6 address is included.|
-{: caption="Table 5.
-Bare metal server provisioning options" caption-side="top"}
+{: caption="Bare metal server provisioning options" caption-side="top"}